Loading…

 I love Typeform for what it is: the best conversion-rate form tool on a marketing landing page.
 I have built campaign-side intake on Typeform and recommended it without hesitation.

 For healthcare specifically, Typeform's HIPAA gating to Enterprise is the deal-breaker.
-A solo therapist who could pay $39/month for a full HIPAA Jotform setup will not pay $12,000/year for Typeform Enterprise.
+A solo therapist who could pay $99/month billed annually for a full HIPAA Jotform setup will not pay $12,000/year for Typeform Enterprise.
 The math just isn't there.
 The practices that are on Typeform Enterprise are already enterprise-scale, where the form-tool decision is upstream of any single department's preference.

 If you're a small or mid-sized practice that loves Typeform's UX and is mourning the price gap: Jotform Cards layout shows one question at a time.
 It's not as polished, but it's 80% there for 4% of the cost.
 Most patients do not care.
 Most clinicians do not care.
 The compliance auditor definitely does not care.

 Almost never.
 The math is the problem: Typeform Enterprise for HIPAA is typically 25-50x the price of Jotform's HIPAA plan.
-For a single-clinician or small group practice, Jotform's $39/month HIPAA tier is the realistic choice.
+For a single-clinician or small group practice, Jotform's $99/month billed annually HIPAA tier is the realistic choice.